 1 oz prevention = 1 lb cure.
 Most online reputation issues arise because someone (or some business) has let other people dominate the conversation.
 A blockade of good, strong content firmly under your control creates a buffer against unwelcome surprises.
 It makes it that much harder for negative or misleading results to jump to the top results.

 Avoid visiting negative sites.
 If something misleading or defamatory appears online, resist the urge to visit it.
 The more traffic you send to negative sites, the more authoritative they look to search engines.

 Deleting is impossible.
 Short of hacking into the offending site, there’s no effective way to delete sites you don’t like.
-Reputation management is not about sweeping issues under the rug, it’s about building a strong positive reputation.
+Online Reputation management is not about sweeping issues under the rug, it’s about building a strong positive reputation.

 Don’t bother with take-down requests.
 It is extremely rare that an online reputation problem can be handled by having your lawyer write a cease-and-desist letter to the website owner.
 Legally speaking, the website is not usually required to comply, and even if it does, it’s extremely easy for the original poster (or someone else) to republish the material on any number of new sites.

 Quality and diversity.
-The best reputation management plans generate a wide range of unique, high-quality content published across multiple sources.
+The best online reputation management plans generate a wide range of unique, high-quality content published across multiple sources.
 When everyone is telling the same story, people (and search engines) are more likely to believe it.

 Avoid shortcuts.
 Some people try to bury online reputation problems by posting the same or similar text across dozens of low-quality sites.
 Don’t do this.
 It looks suspicious, and it’s easy for search engines to spot.
 You’ll end up spending a lot of time and money creating sites without any staying power.